Sarina Saluja is a partner in the firm's Los Angeles office.

 Sarina has represented clients throughout California, in both Superior Courts and United States District Court and before the California Department of Fair Employment and Housing (DFEH), the California Division of Labor Standards Enforcement (DLSE), the United States Department of Labor (DOL), and the Equal Employment Opportunity Commissions (EEOC).
 She has also successfully argued appeals before the 9th Circuit Court of Appeals.

 In 2013, Sarina was named to the ‘Hot List’ for Minority Attorneys Under 40 in the Western Region by Lawyers of Color Inc., which is comprised of only 100 attorneys who practice in the Western Regions of the United States.
 She was also recognized as a Southern California Super Lawyers - "Rising Star" for 2016-2017.
+In 2019, Sarina was recognized by the Los Angeles Business Journal as a Finalist for its “Leaders in Law” award in the category of Labor & Employment attorneys.

 While in law school, she served as an extern to the Honorable Martin J. Jenkins, when he presided in the United States District Court, Northern District of California.